deletedcu/angular-demo/lectures/day-2/routing.md

 export class AppRoutingModule {}
 ```

-## Use external AppRoutingModule in app.module.ts
+## Use the External AppRoutingModule in app.module.ts

 Now let's replace our routing with our new AppRoutingModule in `src/app/app.module.ts`: